marbl/metAMOS/README.md

 lib1f2: /Users/skoren/Personal/Research/metAMOS/Test/carsonella_pe.2.fna.gz,2000,5000,3500,500
 ```

-Workflows may be shared between users, as long as the input files are accessible (i.e. they are on a remote server or the systems share a filesystem).
+Workflows may be shared between users, as long as the input files are accessible (i.e. they are on a remote server or the systems share a file system).
 Workflow files should be placed in the metAMOS/workflows directory or the working directory where metAMOS is launched.

 ----------------------------------------------------------------------------------
 [TOC](#table-of-contents)